Work With Us

 You can contact Korina at hra@sowins.com or 250-493-4366 extension 110.

-Liz – Acting Executive Director
+Liz – Executive Director

 For over 28 years, Liz has been employed with SOWINS in various roles.
 Her first 22 years were spent as a Family Support Worker and PEACE Counsellor and later moved into the Housing Coordinator role.
 In 2021, Liz stepped into the newly created Director of Community Based Programs and Services, overseeing the numerous support services SOWINS provides to families in the South Okanagan.
-Today, Liz is in the role of Acting Executive Director for the organization.
+Today, Liz is in the role of Executive Director for the organization.

 Liz can be reached at liz.g@sowins.com or 250-493-4366 extension 120.